MaKiPL/OpenVIII-monogame/README.md

 5. In Visual Studio 2019, while the solution is open, go to Tools > NuGet Package Manager > Manage NuGet Packages for solution.
 Make sure the required packages are installed and everything is up to date.
 There should be a notice on this screen if a package isn't installed.
 There will be a number in a box next to Updates if there are out of date packages.

-6. Make sure you add the Final Fantasy VIII path to the array at `WindowsGameLocationProvider.cs:36`.
+6. Make sure you add the Final Fantasy VIII path to the array at `Core\GameDirectoryFinder.cs`.
 On Windows the code tries to detect the install path via the registry.
 If it fails, it'll fall back to the array.

 7. That's all.
 You can now compile the executable.